yiisoft/active-record/docs/create-model.md

 You can use `$user->id`, `$user->username`, `$user->email` to access the properties as with dynamic properties.

+Notes:
+- It needs to use the `MagicPropertiesTrait` to enable magic properties;
+- Compared to dynamic properties, they are stored in the `private array $attributes` property;
+- ✔️ It allows to access relations as properties;
+- ❌ It is not supported by static analysis, IDEs for autocompletion, type hinting, code generation and inspection tools;
+- ❌ It is slower than explicitly defined properties, it is not optimized by PHP opcache and uses more memory.
+  In some cases it can be 200 times slower than explicitly defined properties;

 ## Relations

 To define relations, use the {@see ActiveRecordInterface::relationQuery()} method.
 This method should return an